khaled-hamam/design-patterns-explained/library/solid-principles/interface-segregation.md

 Now let's see the problems introduced in this example:

-- The EmployeeService is a Read-Only Service which obviously doesn't need to implemented the bloated ICRUDService interface.
+- The EmployeeService is a Read-Only Service which obviously doesn't need to be implemented the bloated ICRUDService interface.
-- The EmployeeService now violates LSP as there are methods which aren't implemented.
+- The EmployeeService now violates LSP as there are methods that aren't implemented.

 ## Solution